Iz Hesketh

-Iz Hesketh (born 22 September 1997) is a British actress and drag performer, best known on television for portraying Kitty Draper in long-running British soap opera, Hollyoaks.
-On stage she is notable for portraying Margot in Legally Blonde at Regent's Park Open Air Theatre, originating the role of Pythio in Europe in Head Over Heels at the Hope Mill Theatre, Manchester and performing as her drag persona Seriah Sis.
+Iz Hesketh (born 22 September 1997), formerly known as Isaac Hesketh, is a British transgender actress and drag performer, best known on television for portraying Kitty Draper in long-running British soap opera Hollyoaks and Zee Malone in the 2026 miniseries Tip Toe On stage she has portrayed Margot in Legally Blonde at Regent's Park Open Air Theatre, originating the role of Pythio in Europe in Head Over Heels at the Hope Mill Theatre, Manchester and performing as her drag persona Seriah Sis.

-On television, she also stars as Valerian in the 2024 British historical adventure series, Renegade Nell on Disney+.

 Career

-After graduating from Urdang, Hesketh embarked on the UK/European Tour of The Book of Mormon in which she toured across five venues: Palace Theatre (Manchester), Theater 11 (Zürich), Sunderland Empire, Bristol Hippodrome, and Birmingham Hippodrome from June 2019 to March 2020 when the tour was interrupted by the COVID-19 pandemic.
+After graduating from Urdang Academy, Hesketh embarked on the UK/European Tour of The Book of Mormon in which she toured across five venues: Palace Theatre (Manchester), Theater 11 (Zürich), Sunderland Empire, Bristol Hippodrome, and Birmingham Hippodrome from June 2019 to March 2020 when the tour was interrupted by the COVID-19 pandemic.
 During the COVID-19 lockdown, Hesketh participated in (as her drag persona Seriah Sis) and won an online social media drag competition titled 'Lockdown Legends' hosted by Tia Kofi (her drag mother).

-In September 2020, after initially delaying its summer run, casting was revealed exclusively by the theatre website WhatsOnStage for the upcoming revival of Rent at the Hope Mill Theatre in Manchester, which included Hesketh as a featured ensemble member.
-After opening to critically acclaimed reviews and a socially-distanced audience in November 2020, the production had to close after five performances due to a newly imposed lockdown.
-However, as a result, a series of online performances ran from 27 November to 20 December 2020 on the Hope Mill Theatres' website.
+In 2020, Hesketh appeared in the ensemble cast of the musical Rent at the Hope Mill Theatre in Manchester. for the upcoming revival of Rent at the Hope Mill Theatre in Manchester, which included Hesketh as a featured ensemble member.
+After opening in November 2020, the production had to close after five performances due to a newly imposed lockdown.
+However, online performances ran from 27 November to 20 December 2020 on the Hope Mill Theatre website.
 The show returned again to the Hope Mill Theatre in Summer 2021, with Hesketh also returning as a featured ensemble and alternate Angel for this iteration of the production.

-In March 2022, it was announced exclusively via WhatsOnStage that Hesketh would portray the role of Margot in the revival of Legally Blonde at Regent's Park Open Air Theatre.
+In 2022, Hesketh played Margot in the revival of the musical Legally Blonde at Regent's Park Open Air Theatre.
 This marked the first time Margot was played by a trans non-binary actor in a professional capacity.
 In an interview with media outlet PinkNews Hesketh said "I can't quite put into words how grateful I am to be taking this huge step in musical theatre history".
-In response to the transphobic backlash, Hesketh said "You've made my determination to change this industry that little bit stronger today (...)
-If anyone feels like I'm not right for this part or that I won't be able to do this role as well as a cis female, PLEASE feel free to drop me a message and I'll be more than happy to buy you a ticket to watch the show so you can sit there for the duration and be proved wrong".
-The highly praised production ran from May–July 2022, and included a performance at the annual West End LIVE event held in Trafalgar Square by the Society of London Theatre, Westminster City Council and the Mayor of London.
+The production ran from May–July 2022.